htc502/plink_tutorial/tutorial.md

 		  - --no-fid
 			no family ID column, all samples will have the sample fid
 		  - --no-parents
-			paternal and mathernal columns omitted
+			paternal and maternal columns omitted
 		  - --no-sex: all samples will have missing sex code
 		  - --no-pheno
 		![the ped file](./note_imgs/ped_file.png)